 Practicing gratitude can also help us achieve greatness!

 Discover what gratitude is and all the benefits it can bring you.
-If you’re prepared to improve your overall well-being and be happier, then you can learn to cultivate gratitude.
+If you’re prepared to improve your overall well-being and be happier, then you can learn to cultivate it.

 Like any skill, you can teach yourself to develop the habits of appreciation.
 With practice, it can become a life choice.

 Bring this concept into your life, and your relationships will improve too.

 Almost every day, we say, “thanks.”
 We absentmindedly say it to the grocery store checkout clerk and the barista at the coffee shop.
 But are these heartfelt expressions of thanksgiving?
 Or merely a response we’ve been conditioned to express?

 What exactly is gratitude?